opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/compute_instances_v2.md

 * `key_pair` - The key pair that is used to authenticate the instance.

-* `security_groups` - An array of one or more security group Names to associate with the instance.
+* `security_groups_ids` - An array of one or more security group Ids to associate with the instance.

 * `availability_zone` - The availability zone of this server.